-A strictly monitored procedure must be obeyed or the command will not be accepted.
-This minimizes the possibility of any unintended changes to the FLASH memory contents.
+A strictly monitored procedure must be obeyed or the command is not accepted.
+This minimizes the possibility of any unintended changes to the flash memory contents.
 The command complete flag (FCCF) indicates when a command is complete.
 The command sequence must be completed by clearing FCBEF to launch the command.
 Figure 4-2 is a flowchart for executing all of the commands except for burst programming.
-The FCDIV register must be initialized before using any FLASH commands.
+The FCDIV register must be initialized before using any flash commands.
 This must be done only once following a reset.